Food seems to magically appear on our plates and shelves nicely cured and packaged.

-ESRI Australia Story Map – Answering the question at the supermarket about where Australia import’s their food from?
-Explore the interactive map for both processed and unprocessed imports, click on a country and expose the types of food imported including the top 10 countries of import priority.
+ESRI Australia Story Map – Want to know more about what’s food is imported in Australia?
+Explore the interactive map for both processed and unprocessed food imports, click on a country and expose the types of food imported including the top 10 countries of import priority.

 Why It Matters

-Climate Nexus – Dedicated to changing the conversation on climate change and clean energy, discovering key climate issues surrounding food, with a fantastic resource on the significant impacts of animal agriculture.
+Climate Nexus – A group dedicated to changing the conversation on climate change and clean energy, here you can discover the key climate change-related issues surrounding food, with a fantastic resource on the significant impacts of animal agriculture.

-Further insights and understanding of the government’s perspective and structure of the industry can be found.
+Further insights and understanding of the government’s perspective (important to note) and the structure of the industry can be found.

-Food Tank – An information hub aiming to promote sustainable food systems and food justice by raising awareness and providing information and resources on sustainable farming practices.
-Food Tank publishes research, articles, and videos to learn more about current news and solutions emerging in this space.
+Food Tank – One-stop-shop information hub promoting sustainable food systems and food justice by raising awareness and providing information and resources on sustainable farming practices.

-Agricultural Innovation Australia – an organisation that aims to drive innovation and productivity in the Australian agricultural sector with a focus on research and development projects and providing support to farmers, researchers, and businesses to help them adopt new technologies and practices.
-Find current and updated news in these areas on their news page.
+Agricultural Innovation Australia – Key driver of innovation and productivity in Australian agriculture using research and projects to support farmers, researchers, and businesses to adopt new technologies and practices.

-Sustain – An organisation aiming to raise awareness about the environmental and social impacts of food production and consumption, and to promote the adoption of sustainable farming practices, with a focus on the Australian food system.
-You can find information, resources, and support for farmers, consumers, and other stakeholders in the food system, as well as the capacity to engage in advocacy to promote sustainable food systems.
+Sustain – Passionate about the environmental and social impacts of food production and consumption, and promotion of sustainable farming practices in Australia.
+You can find plenty of resources and support as well as the capacity to engage in advocacy!

-The Aboriginal Carbon Foundation – An organization that works to support and empower Indigenous communities to participate in carbon farming and other land management activities that promote environmental sustainability and help to mitigate the effects of climate change.
-Find tools, resources and educational materials on education on carbon farming and related topics.
+The Aboriginal Carbon Foundation – Working to support and empower Indigenous communities to participate in carbon farming and land management activities helping mitigate the effects of climate change.

 Waste and Inequity

-Local Food Connect – an organization aiming to connect people with local food producers and promote sustainable food systems.
-The page provides a list of local food justice organizations in Australia that you can connect with.
-These organizations work to promote access to healthy, culturally appropriate and affordable food for all members of the community.
-Some of the organizations listed on the page include:
+Local Food Connect – Connecting people with local food producers and sustainable food systems.
+Find a list of local food justice organisations in Australia promoting access to healthy, culturally appropriate and affordable food for everyone.
+Key groups listed include:

-These organizations offer a variety of services such as food banks, community gardens, nutrition education and food rescue programs.
+These organisations offer a variety of great services you can get involved with such as food banks, community gardens, nutrition education and food rescue programs!

-Second Bite – Working to redistribute surplus fresh food to people in need.
-Their mission is to combat food insecurity and waste by recovering surplus food from grocery stores, supermarkets, and other food outlets and distributing it to people experiencing food insecurity through partnerships with over 2,000 community organizations such as shelters, soup kitchens, and schools.
-They also work with community organizations to provide education and training on food waste reduction, healthy eating and cooking.
+Second Bite – Working to redistribute the surplus fresh food to people in need.
+They hope to combat food insecurity and waste by connecting the contrasting issues, partnering with over 2,000 community organisations such as shelters, soup kitchens, and schools.
+They provide education and training on food waste reduction, healthy eating and cooking.

-Fareshare – FareShare’s origins began in Melbourne in 2000 when a pastry chef was inspired to take action on food waste and hunger.
-Aiming to reduce food waste and provide healthy meals for people who need them, interstate groups offer the opportunity to help others and get involved in multifaceted aspects of their mission.
+Fareshare – With roots beginning in Melbourne in 2000 with a pastry chef inspired to take action on food waste and hunger, Fareshare also aims to reduce food waste and provide healthy meals for people who need them.
+Their interstate groups allow a large community to get involved in their diverse opportunities!